-- Select the Enable application-aware image processing check box.
+- Select the Enable application-aware processing check box.

 - Click the Customize Application link.

 - To discard custom settings of a machine, select the machine in the list and click Remove.

-- Configure the necessary settings for the selected application server, as described in the paragraphs that follow.
+- Configure the necessary settings for the selected application server:

 In this section, select the option that corresponds to a transactionally-consistent backup creation scenario of your choice:

-- Select Require successful application processing (default option) if you want Veeam Backup & Replication to stop the backup job if any error occurs.
+- Select Require successful processing (default option) if you want Veeam Backup & Replication to stop the backup job if an error occurs.

-- Select Ignore application processing failures if you want to continue backing up the machines even if errors occur.
-This option is recommended to guarantee completion of the job.
+- Select Try application processing, but ignore failures if you want to continue the backup process even if an error occurs.
+This option guarantees completion of the job.
 The created backup image will not be transactionally consistent, but rather crash-consistent.

-- Select Disable application processing if you do not want to enable quiescencing for the machines at all.
-In this case, log processing settings (the section below) will become unavailable.
+- Select Disable application processing if you do not want to enable application-aware processing for the VM.
+This option makes the Transaction Logs Processing section unavailable.

 Transaction Logs Processing Section

 In this section, specify whether this job should process transaction logs upon a successful backup:

-- Select Process transaction logs with this job (recommended) if you want Veeam Backup & Replication to handle transaction logs.
+- Select Process transaction logs with this job if you want Veeam Backup & Replication to handle transaction logs.
 With this option enabled (default setting), Veeam will support log pruning for Microsoft Exchange and Microsoft SQL Servers, as well as for Oracle databases archived logs:

-- Truncation of transaction logs for Microsoft Exchange server will be performed after the job completes successfully: the Veeam runtime process will wait for the machine backup to complete and then trigger truncation of transaction logs.
+- Truncation of transaction logs for Microsoft Exchange Server machines will be performed after the job completes successfully: the Veeam runtime process will wait for the machine backup to complete and then trigger truncation of transaction logs.
 If truncation of transaction logs is not possible for some reason, the logs will remain untouched in the machine guest OS until the next start of the Veeam runtime process.

 - Settings for SQL Server transaction log handling can be configured separately on the SQL tab — it becomes available to you with this option selected.